 Our goal is to assure that the green building practices, procedures, policies and initiatives we have already developed will meet USGBC LEED-EB standards and help create a comprehensive sustainability program for our portfolio of commercial office buildings.

 Ford is also working to advance green building practices through partnerships with our building-related service providers.
 These partnerships help to educate service providers and provide a forum to exchange information on the concepts of sustainable design.
-For example, we have held training sessions on site selection, water efficiency, energy use reductions, sustainable materials and resources, and indoor environmental quality.
+For example, we have held training sessions on site selection, water efficiency, energy-use reductions, sustainable materials and resources, and indoor environmental quality.

 We are also working with our dealers to help them improve the environmental performance of their facilities.
-For more information on our work to help “green” Ford and Lincoln dealerships, please see the Dealers section.
+For more information on our work to help “green” Ford and Lincoln dealerships, please see below and the Dealers section.

-Ford’s Dagenham Motors dealership in Barking, England, recently built an all-new “green” dealership using the latest environmentally friendly materials and a number of sustainable and special energy-saving features.
-The new facility includes new and used car showrooms and a service center.
+Ford’s Dagenham Motors dealership in Barking, England, recently built an all-new “green” dealership using the latest environmentally friendly materials and a number of sustainable and energy-saving features.
+The facility includes new and used car showrooms and a service center.

 Water use at the facility is reduced by capturing rainwater runoff from the roof and storing it in a 3,500-gallon underground tank that supplies water for washing cars and flushing toilets.
 The rainwater-harvesting tank includes a UV sterilization unit and inline contaminate and particulate filters that enable the water to be suitable and hygienic for hand washing.
-In addition, waste oil from cars that have been serviced is reused for heating the premises by fueling an integrated used oil burner on the site.
+In addition, waste oil from cars that have been serviced is reused for heating the premises by fueling an integrated used-oil burner on the site.
 In addition, a wind turbine was installed to generate up to 10 percent of the site’s electricity, and the facility used green construction practices.
 Approximately 1,800 square meters of nonhazardous soil that was excavated from the site during construction will be reused to landscape the site rather than being transported to landfill.

 Ford promotes the use of environmentally friendly products in the operation and maintenance of its facilities.
 One example of this is the continued expansion of our “green housekeeping” program.
 Through this program, we are working with our Tier 1 suppliers and contractors to promote the use of environmentally friendly cleaning practices and water-based products that help to reduce the impact of facility operations on the environment.
 Our cleaning service providers use highly concentrated, water-based chemicals with more efficient packaging, which significantly reduces product waste and the amount of fuel required to ship products.
 These green housekeeping practices are now in use throughout our North American manufacturing locations and commercial office buildings.

-Ford’s largest green building initiative was the redevelopment of the 600-acre Ford Rouge Center in Dearborn, Michigan, into a state-of-the-art lean, flexible and sustainable manufacturing center.
+Ford’s largest green-building initiative was the redevelopment of the 600-acre Ford Rouge Center in Dearborn, Michigan, into a state-of-the-art lean, flexible and sustainable manufacturing center.
 The focal point of the center, the Dearborn Truck Plant, boasts a 10.4-acre living roof, part of an extensive stormwater management system that includes bio-swales and porous pavement to slow and cleanse the water.
 The Dearborn Truck Plant also features abundant skylights to maximize daylight in the facility.
 And, the Rouge Center features 100 acres of sustainable landscaping to help restore soils and support wildlife habitat.